vblanco20-1/vulkan-guide/docs/extra-chapter/cvar_system.md

 	CVarArray<std::string> stringCVars{ MAX_STRING_CVARS };

 	//using templates with specializations to get the cvar arrays for each type.
-	//if you try to use a type that doesnt have specialization, it will trigger a linked error template<typename T>
+	//if you try to use a type that doesn't have specialization, it will trigger a linked error template<typename T>
 	CVarArray<T>* GetCVarArray();